 - Baking powder- This ingredient helps to leaven the cupcakes, make them rise and get fluffy.
 Make sure it isn't expired and less than 6 months old.

-- Granulated sugar- Sugar retains moisture adds the perfect amount of sweetness.
+- Granulated sugar- Sugar retains moisture adds sweetness.
 Do not reduce the amount of sugar because it will impact the texture.

 - Salt- A pinch of salt offsets the sweetness and gives the flavor more dimension.

 - Oil- Using oil adds more fat, making the cupcakes super moist and soft!
-Use a neutral tasting oil like vegetable oil, canola oil, or avocado oil.
+Use a flavorless oil like vegetable or canola oil.

-- Almond extract- This is one of my favorite ingredients!
-Almond extract adds a unique, sweet nutty flavor to the cupcake batter similar to amaretto.
-This is a very potent extract, so make sure to use the exact amount listed in the recipe card!
+- Almond extract- Almond extract adds a unique, sweet nutty flavor to the cupcake batter similar to amaretto.
+It's very strong, so make sure to use the exact amount listed in the recipe card!

 Helpful Equipment and Tools